monsterkodi/kslash/README.md

 It is meant to be used as a replacement for the internal `path` module.
 It aims to minimize the problems you get when writing platform independent code dealing with paths.
-But even if you target only one platform, I hope it might contain some tools of interest for you.
+But even if you target only one platform, I hope it might contain some tools of interest to you.

 ## path(p)